metabase/metabase/docs/embedding/signed-embedding-parameters.md

 ## Maximum request size

 The maximum length of a signed embedding URL (including all parameters) is the value of your [`MB_JETTY_REQUEST_HEADER_SIZE`](../configuring-metabase/environment-variables.md#mb_jetty_request_header_size) environment variable.
 The default is 8192 bytes.

+If your signed embedding URL exceeds the maximum header size, you'll see a log message like `URI too long`.
+You can update the environment variable to accept larger headers.
+If you're using a proxy server, you may need to set a corresponding property on the server as well.

 ## Further reading